23 Words That Mean “Unique” In English

 Sometimes, “unique” can refer to an extremely bad or unexpected experience.
 That is when you use the word “freak,” as in “freak accident.”

 For example, a dancer in Chicago died when a metal ring fell off on stage and struck him in the head.
 That is a freak accident.

 Important: Please do not describe a person with a disability or physical deformity as a freak.
 You will offend (hurt or anger) the person and be seen as insensitive (unkind).

 Unique as One and Only

-For example, The Guardian described Bubba Watson’s style of playing golf as unique.
+For example, The Guardian described Bubba Watson’s golfing style as unique.
 The writer even called his style “Bubba golf.”
-The way Watson plays the game is based on the way players back in the 1960s swung their clubs and held their feet.
-It is distinctive from the way other players now play the game.
+The way Watson plays the game is based on how players in the 1960s swung their clubs and held their feet.
+It is distinctive from the way other players now play golf.

 And One More Thing...

 If you like learning English through movies and online media, you should also check out FluentU.
 FluentU lets you learn English from popular talk shows, catchy music videos and funny commercials, as you can see here: